 The following are some of the reasons, that can lead to the termination of a dog’s pregnancy.

-The dog already has some health issues and the pregnancy may be risky for her.
+- The dog already has some health issues and the pregnancy may risk her life.

 A spontaneous abortion may also take place for reasons like nutritional deficiencies, bacterial infection, or death of the embryo.